Aeroflot Flight 2230

 Aeroflot Flight 2230 was a Soviet domestic passenger flight from Yekaterinburg (then Sverdlovsk) to Tashkent.
 On 16 November 1967, the Ilyushin Il-18 aircraft serving the flight crashed after takeoff, killing all 107 people aboard (including twelve children).
-At the time it was the deadliest aviation accident in the Russian SFSR and the worst accident involving the Il-18.
+At the time, it was the deadliest aviation accident in the Russian SFSR and the worst accident involving the Il-18.

 Aircraft

 The flight was serviced by an Ilyushin Il-18V turboprop airliner, manufactured on 25 March 1964 with a serial number 184007002.
 The aircraft made its maiden flight and commenced operations in the same year.
-On the day of the accident it had 5,326 flight hours, or 2,111 flight cycles.
+On the day of the accident it had 5,326 flight hours and 2,111 flight cycles.

 Crew

 The crew consisted of the pilot in command Yuri Abaturov, co-pilot Nikolai Mikhaylov, navigating officer Anatoly Zagorsky, flight engineer Viktor Ospishchev and radio officer Yuri Yefremov.